 The City is continuously implementing an Illicit Discharge Detection and Elimination (IDDE) Program in accordance with the SWMP Plan.
-The City has been divided into five (5) areas to map and screen outfalls during within a five (5) year period.
-Boundaries of each area are shown in Figure 2.6.
+The City has been divided into five (5) areas to map and screen all regulated outfalls within a five (5) year period.
+During permit year 2021, the City completed its efforts to map and screen all regulated outfalls located within the City's MS4 area